-- Tell me about a time you failed?
+- Tell me about a time you were on a team project that failed.

 - How do you deal with setbacks?

-In short, what the interviewer wants to know from your failure story is:
+In short, what the interviewer wants to assess:

 - Are you able to acknowledge you made mistakes?

-- Are you someone that is capable of learning from your mistakes?
+- Are you capable of learning from your mistakes?

 - Do you possess enough self-awareness to discuss your weaknesses?